digital-medicine/ndemobil-bild-summer-school-codespace/README.md

 # Pneumonia AI App

 The Pneumonia AI app is a sample application for the BiLD summer school.
-The aim of the app is to package the results of the image processing steps into a product that can be used to perform pneumonia detection based on x-ray images.
+The aim of the app is to package the results of the image processing steps into a product that can be used to perform effusion classification based on x-ray images.
 As this is a Flutter project, we can run our app on multiple platforms, including mobile (iOS & Android), but also web, MacOS, and Windows.

 This is a template repository for developing with [Flutter](https://flutter.dev/) on the web on [GitHub Codespaces](https://github.com/features/codespaces).